-Business owners are facing extraordinary levels of uncertainty as Brexit draws closer.
+In the current political climate, business owners are facing extraordinary levels of uncertainty.
 With this in mind, many are likely to consider reducing their risk by taking money from their businesses, but one of the key ways of doing this tax-efficiently could be under threat.

 Entrepreneurs’ Relief was introduced in 2008 to encourage entrepreneurship and reduces the tax rate of a capital gain from selling a business to just 10%, instead of the usual capital gains tax rate of 20% for higher and additional rate taxpayers.
 The relief applies to an individual’s lifetime limit of £10m, but recent comments by politicians and others have sparked fears that it could be removed or watered down in future.

 Some changes have already been implemented that will increase the amount of time shares must be held to be eligible for the relief and strengthen the ownership criteria to include sharing profits and sale proceeds.
 With the continuing uncertainty, seeking advice about Entrepreneurs’ Relief planning may be a good first step for those who want to ensure they benefit from its tax advantages.